Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Analysis of Manifold Sampling

 Thus, the sequence $\{f(x^k)\}_{k\in\mathbb{N}}$ is nonincreasing.

 To show that $\Delta_k \to 0$, we separately consider the cases when there are infinitely or finitely many successful iterations.
 First, suppose that there are infinitely many successful iterations, indexed by $\left\{ k_j \right\}_{j\in\mathbb{N}}$.
 Since $f(x^k)$ is nonincreasing in $k$ and $f$ is bounded below (by \subassref{f}{level}, \subassref{f}{Fval}, and \subassref{h}{func}), the sequence $\{f(x^k)\}_{k\in\mathbb{N}}$ converges to some limit $f^*\leq f(x^0)$.
-Thus, having infinitely many successful iterations (indexed $\{k_j\}_{j \in \mathbb{N}}$) implies that
+Thus, having infinitely many successful iterations (indexed $\{k_j\}_{j \in \mathbb{N}}$) implies that there exists a positive constant $\overline{C} >0$ such that